Godera3/Image-Upscaler/README.md

 # Image-Upscaler
-this is a simple image upscaler program written in python. it has 3 modes, 2x 3x and 4x it modifies the pixels, as the name suggests it upscales the picture.
+This is a straightforward image upscaling program developed in Python.
+It features three modes: 2x, 3x, and 4x.
+As the name implies, it enhances the image by modifying its pixel values to increase the size.